If you’re interested in living in a yurt and what it’s like, then I’m here to give some advice.

 You can either build one from scratch yourself or buy a kit.

 Naturally one of the most important things, in the beginning, is choosing the right ground for it.

 In the nomadic countries, the ‘base’ of the yurt is just some simple canvas with maybe a few rugs over the top, keeping it simple for moving around.

 In other countries though where you may want to permanently have a yurt and not move around then you can go about building a wooden base and porch to make it more homely.

 One thing to note is that as most nomads move with the seasons from place to place they are generally free to camp in many places no problem.

-In other countries though (like the US) there will be a lot of private land so make sure where you choose to set up camp you can do so legally.
+In other countries though (like the US) there will be a lot of private lands so make sure where you choose to set up camp you can do so legally.